open-resources/dash_curriculum/_sources/part1/chapter2.md

 Make sure the live updating mode is deactivated (debug=False) before releasing/deploying the App.
 It is best practice to deactivate the debug mode, once the App is finalised
 ```

 Now that you know how to create and launch your first basic App, try to play around with it:
 - Try to change the content of your first Markdown of your App
 - Try to add a new Markdown with a custom content

+## Sections that will be covered in later chapters
+In later chapters, we'll add features to our App, enhancing the App structure that will include the following sections:

+### Data Preparation
+Data is normally created / imported in a global section of the app.
+In this way, the whole code can refer to and use it.
+If you plan to perform any data wrangling tasks, you may want to add to section 1 dedicated libraries (import pandas as pd, ...)

+### Callbacks Configuration
+Callbacks define the user interaction with the dashboard.
+For example, a Dash app can have a callback that defines how a dropdown could affect a chart being displayed on the page.
+Callbacks will be covered in chapter 4.